 Moscow concert hall attack: What do we know so far?

-The attack on the entertainment venue in Moscow’s west is one of the worst in decades.
+The attack on the entertainment venue in Moscow’s west is one of the worst Russia has seen in decades.

-At least 60 people have been killed and dozens more injured after gunmen opened fire and set off explosives at a concert hall on the western edge of Moscow.
+At least 133 people have been killed and more than 100 others injured after gunmen opened fire and set off explosives at a concert hall on the western edge of Moscow.

 Here’s what we know so far: